feixuxi/Ventilator/software/design/README.md

 running each commit against many combinations of ventilator parameters plus lung compliances.

-Besides a detailed user manual and maintenance plan, the device also comes with a robust self-test mode.
+Besides a detailed user manual and maintenance plan, the device will also come with a robust self-test mode.
 This ensures that produced ventilators achieve necessary safety levels before they are used with patients and will allow users to check the health of the device over its lifetime.
 A cryptographic hash will be released with the approved